North Forty Food Pantry Open Every Friday

 The North 40 Food Pantry Store has gone back to being open every Friday from 10 am to 12 pm other than Thanksgiving week to help families in need of healthy food.

-Families in need have the opportunity to visit the pantry and receive everything from pet food, diapers, chicken, beef, fruit, veggies, pizza, bread from Great Harvest, Red Cross cleaning kits and hand sanitizer.
-The North 40 Food Pantry will not do any screening and will offer their services to each and every family in need.
+Families in need have the opportunity to visit the pantry and receive everything from pet food, diapers, chicken, beef, fruit, veggies, pizza, bread from Great Harvest, Red Cross cleaning kits, and hand sanitizer.
+The North 40 Food Pantry will not do any screening and offer their services to each family in need.

 COVID regulations for the store are as follows: